 GENTLE REMINDER: on Sunday, March 10th our clocks spring ahead.

-Daylight Savings Time can significantly affect our chronobiological rhythms that influence sleep quality and duration.
-Light suppresses the secretion of melatonin, a hormone that regulates our circadian rhythm, which subsequently impacts biological processes like hormone production and cell regeneration.* Included below are tips to minimize the biological disruptions that daylight savings can produce.
+Daylight Savings Time can significantly impact our chronobiological rhythms that influence sleep quality and duration.
+Light suppresses the secretion of melatonin, a hormone that regulates our circadian rhythm, which subsequently impacts our biological processes like hormone production and cell regeneration.* Included below are tips to minimize the biological disruptions that daylight savings can produce.

 Before Daylight Savings:

-The impact of an hour can significantly affect an individual’s concentration, appetite, and energetic disposition.* Consider going to bed 10- to 15-minutes early in the days preceding daylight savings.
+The impact of an hour can significantly impact an individual’s concentration, appetite, and energetic disposition.* Consider going to bed 10- to 15-minutes early in the days preceding daylight savings.
 This applies to nap schedules whether it be for adults or children too!
 Ample rest and mindful sleeping schedules will smooth the transition into March 11th.

 Following pre-established routines around bedtime will help your body slow down and succumb to the zzz’s.
 Create a sleeping space that is dark and cool for optimal sleep support.
 If you have dimmers in your living space, consider lowering the light to better mirror the natural phenomenon occuring outside.
 We recognize that each child is unique and will experience daylight savings in varying capacities.
 Be mindful and patient with this process and honour what feels best for your family.